 ~~~A Quick Review Of Tui Na~~~

 The super-short review of this form of traditional Chinese bodywork?
 Well, it’s pronounced “twee nah” and is one of the five pillars of traditional Chinese medicine.
-(These are: acupuncture, herbology, moxibustion, which is heated herbal treatment, tui na, and the mindfulness practice that is qi gong).
+(These are: acupuncture, herbology, nutrition, tui na, and the mindfulness practice that is qi gong).
 It is somewhat like a massage and somewhat like getting acupuncture but without the needles.
 A tui na expert in China is akin to an orthopedic doctor and they do specialize.
 Some will be more expert in joints and things like arthritis.
 Others work more closely with traumatic injury.
 All are experts in soft tissue and skeletal matters.
 A tui na treatment reflects the philosophy and medical foundation of traditional Chinese medicine just as much as acupuncture does.
 When you get a tui na treatment, you are enjoying the wisdom of thousands of years of study of the human mind, body, and spirit.

 The longer version?
 Go here and check out my numerous blog posts on the subject.
 If you have a question, I’ve probably already written about it.
 If I haven’t, just wait because a blog post will probably be forthcoming.
 (No kidding…I really do love this branch of Chinese medicine and I want everyone to know of it and experience the wonder!)